Cinderella Castle: Bibbidi Bobbidi Boutique

 As of September 10, 2007, the castle is home to the Bibbidi Bobbidi Boutique, first introduced at Disney Springs (formerly known as Downtown Disney).
-Inside, guests can receive a so-called "princess transformation", which features a Disney Princess make-up, one of three hairstyles, a manicure, a sash, and/or a gown, tiara, wand and shoes.
+Inside, guests can receive a so-called "princess transformation", which features a Disney Princess makeover, one of three hairstyles, a manicure, a sash, and/or a gown, tiara, wand and shoes.

 The King's Gallery, the former gift shop in this space, has moved to the Main Street Cinema on Main Street, U.S.A.

 Cinderella Castle Suite

 Inside the upper levels of Cinderella Castle, there is a suite.
 This space is not large, and can be compared to the size of a master bedroom and bathroom in an average house.
 The location of the suite can be identified from the outside by locating the stained glass windows with pictures in the center on the north and east sides of the castle room on the 4th floor, about 2/3 of the way up.
-The glass used contains many small, multi-faceted pieces, which slightly obscures the view of the park with fireworks show from inside the suite by added music.
+The glass used contains many small, multi-faceted pieces, which slightly obscures the view of the park with fireworks show from inside the suite and added music.
 The suite adjoins a sizable exterior balcony on the east side.
 The walls around this balcony are about 5 feet (1.5 m) high.
 This balcony affords views to the north, east, and south.
 The balcony is only accessible through an emergency exit and is not a guest area.

 On June 7, 2005, Disney announced that the suite would be completely decorated and upholstered as a 'royal bedchamber', which can sleep up to six people.
 It was available as a prize during the Year of a Million Dreams (2007) celebration taking place at all eleven Disney theme parks, and an overnight stay in the apartment was a prize randomly awarded to a guest at the four Walt Disney World theme parks and Downtown Disney.
 Disney Parks management have discontinued the offer of spending the night in the castle as of 2009.